nettofarah/property-validator/README.md

 |matches(paramName, pattern [, modifiers])| check if string matches the pattern.
 Either `matches('foo', /foo/i)` or `matches('foo', 'foo', 'i')`. |

 ### Not currently supported
-These are a few other helpers avaliable in [validator.js](https://github.com/chriso/validator.js) that could be used in node-request-validator.
+These are a few other helpers avaliable in [validator.js](https://github.com/chriso/validator.js) that could be used in property-validator.
 Feel free to submit a PR if you need any of these functions.

 | Helper | Description |